 If you forget to empty your pockets, you will have to step back, empty them, place the items on the scanner belt and then go through the scanner again.
 You may also have to be screened by wand or pat-down.
 Emptying your pockets before you head to the airport will speed up the screening process.

 Be Prepared to Take Off Your Belt

 If your carefully-chosen belt has too much metal on it, you may be asked to remove it and put it on the scanner belt.

 Regardless of the hectic atmosphere at the security screening point, take your time and ask all the questions you wish.
 If you rush through the screening process, you may forget to take one of your personal items with you.
 Even worse, you could be a theft target, as pickpockets are known to frequent airport security screening areas.
 Pay attention to your surroundings and keep a hand on your purse or laptop case as you put your shoes and coat back on.

 The Bottom Line

 The airport security screening process, while annoying and time-consuming, does serve a purpose.
-TSA officials have confiscated guns, hand grenades and other items from travelers.
+TSA officials have confiscated guns, bullets, knives, hand grenades and other items from travelers.
 Planning ahead for your security screening will help minimize problems and speed up the screening process.